 1.2.3.1 The WMO Hydrological Observing System shall comprise hydrological observations, initially focusing on water level and discharge.

-Note: The composition of WHOS is provided in Technical Regulations (WMO-No. 49), Volume III: Hydrology, Chapter D.1.2.
+Note: The composition of WHOS is provided in the Technical Regulations (WMO-No. 49), Volume III: Hydrology, Chapter D.1.2.

 1.2.3.2 The W